 Plan to stay balanced

-As for me, it helps to make a list of what I’m trying to achieve, in other words, what is my priority?
-I take this list and my planner and I block out times for each of the things that I want to work on.
+As for me, it helps to make a list of what I'm trying to achieve, in other words, what is my priority?
+I take this list and my Passion Planner and I block out times for each of the things that I want to work on.
 For example, I like to do one Mandarin Chinese lesson per day, I know I can do that on my commute.
-I also want to workout and I can do that while my daughter is in her Taekwondo class.
+I also want to work out and I can do that while my daughter is in her Taekwondo class.
 Eating healthy is a priority, so I block out enough time to prepare food myself, as well as additional time to clean up.

 Adding these blocks of time to my planner is like making a commitment to my health and living a balanced life.
 Because it is written in my planner, I don't usually let other things encroach upon that time I have set aside to do what's most important to me.

 Spend time with other people who are well-balanced and outgoing; positivity is contagious!
 Just a little time spent with your best friend can give you a serious energy boost.
 Good friendships are healthy.
 Don't allow social media to take the place of spending time with friends face to face.
 Set goals for how often you'll take time out of your busy schedule to do life more with other people.

 A newbie to the tightrope will try to shift their weight forward to keep from falling, but this is a mistake.
 The tightrope instructor suggests the tightrope walker stand up straight but bend their knees.
 Likewise, we must pull ourselves upright, yet still, put forth some effort to stay balanced.